KarlOfDuty/SupportBoi/docs/InterviewTemplates.md

       <td>Yes</td>
       <td>String</td>
       <td>
 The type of message, decides what the bot will do when the user gets to this step.
+See the list of message types below for more info.

 <!-- For whatever reason this tag cannot be indented -->
 </td>